Saltworker/RegressionAnalysis_CAS-plotting/README.md

 ![Screenshot](Screenshots/Screenshot_test.jpg)

-**NOTE: Graph is simply used for testing the results of the regression model & coefficient of determinatino R^2**
+**NOTE: The app Graph (c) is simply used for testing the results of the regression model & coefficient of determinatino R^2**

 # RegressionAnalysis_matplotlibcpp
 Regression analysis tool (class regression) utilizing matplotlibcpp.h to graph the results.